|Closing date ||17:30, Thursday 26 February 2015|

 |Contact||Regina OShea, Natalie Byrne|

-The Arts Council announces Round 1 of the Festivals and Events Scheme (FES).
+The Arts Council announces Round 2 of the Festivals and Events Scheme (FES).
 The Council recognises the distinctive role arts festivals play in sustaining a vibrant arts profile at a local level.
 Festivals provide opportunities for audiences and artists to experience new work and ways of making work.
 The Council acknowledges the valuable contribution made by voluntary committees in developing these festivals.
 The scheme will be open to multi-disciplinary festivals, single artform festivals.
-Events may be one-off projects or programmed over a number of months (e.g. a concert series).
-There are three strands of funding available:
+Events may be programmed over a number of months (e.g. a concert series).
+There are two strands of funding available:

 - Strand 1: Up to €10,000